reduxio/puppet/reduxio/README.md

   ensure          => 'present'
 }

-# Alternative way to define an assignmnet.
+# Alternative way to define an assignment.
 The title in this case will not have any functional affect on the
 # Reduxio assignmnet.
 reduxio_volume_to_host_assignmnet {'second_assignment':
   ensure          => 'present',